-Students in this course will learn how to create and present effective, interactive, and meaningful performances for underserved outreach audiences.
-Lectures will focus on music and the brain, memory, and healing.
-Guest speakers will include experts in the field of gerontology, Alzheimer's Disease, developmental disabilities, and music therapy.
-Students will perform at various local community venues including hospitals, senior residences, and Alzheimer's facilities.
+Students in this course will learn how to create meaningful musical experiences for community audiences who are often underserved.
+Lectures will focus on music, memory, and healing.
+Students will perform virtually and in-person for venues including hospitals, nursing homes, and facilities for adults with Alzheimer's disease.
 This is an elective course open to undergraduates and graduates.

-PT1430-1431 Cello Pedagogy
+PT1431-1432 Cello Pedagogy